 Recipes & Pairings

 - Fried chicken

 Grapes for the Patelin de Tablas Rosé are sourced from four Paso Robles appellations.
 Three are rich in limestone: the warmer, higher-elevation Adelaida District near Tablas Creek, the cool, coastal-influenced Templeton Gap to our south, and the moderate, hilly El Pomar to our south-east.
 These regions provide structured, mineral-laced fruit and excellent acidity.
 The moderate-to-warm Creston area east of Templeton produces grapes with generous fruit and spice.

 The 2019 vintage began with ample rainfall the preceding winter.
 The wet soils delayed budbreak to a little after normal, and a cool first half of the summer delayed flowering and the ripening of our earlier varieties.
 Beginning the second week of July, the weather turned warm but never so warm to engage the vines' self-defense mechanism of shutting down, accelerating ripening of our later varieties and producing intense flavors.
 The resulting compressed harvest was completed under ideal conditions and the vintage shows both concentration and freshness, with bright acids framing ample fruit.

-The bulk of the Patelin de Tablas Rosé is Grenache, picked and direct-pressed into stainless steel tanks with minimum skin contact.
-These were supplemented with saignée lots (bleedings) from Mourvèdre and Counoise in the cellar to provide some color and structure.
+The bulk of the Patelin de Tablas Rosé is Grenache, supplemented with Mourvèdre and Counoise to provide some deeper fruit tones and additional spice.
+80% of the wine was picked and direct-pressed into stainless steel tanks with no skin contact beyond the time in the press.
+The remaining 20% was picked cold, early in the morning or at night, then de-stemmed and let soak for the work day to provide some color and structure.
+After about 12 hours, these lots were pressed and added to the direct-press lots.
 Only native yeasts were used in the fermentation.
-After fermentation, the wines were blended and cold-stabilized, and bottled in February 2019.
+After fermentation, the wines were blended and cold-stabilized, and bottled in February 2020.